rbrabson/blackjack/README.md

   - Split hands cannot achieve "natural" blackjack (still pays 1:1)
   - Can continue to hit, stand, or double down on each split hand
   - Maximum of 4 hands per player (up to 3 splits from the original hand)
+- **Surrender**: Available only when a hand has exactly 2 cards and hasn't been acted upon
+  - Player forfeits the hand and receives half their bet back
+  - Hand is automatically considered "stood" and no further actions are possible
+  - Can be used on split hands if they meet the surrender conditions
 - **Winning**: Beat dealer without busting, or dealer busts

 ## Dependencies